2020 Seed Grants

 - Adam Calderon (Graduate Student; Department of Clinical Psychology at Teachers College)

 - Joseph Lap (Graduate Student; Philosophical Foundations of Physics)

-- In an age of information surplus, how are to draw the boundaries between knowledge and misinformation?
+- In an age of information surplus, how are we to draw the boundaries between knowledge and misinformation?
 What are the social factors that influence what is taken as knowledge?
 And what faculties do we possess to distinguish between truth and misinformation?

 - Alfredo Spagna (Lecturer; Department of Psychology)

 - Juan Guerrero (Research Staff Assistant; Mortimer B. Zuckerman Mind Brain Behavior Institute)